PeterEB/coap-shepherd/README.md

 [**CoAP**](https://tools.ietf.org/html/rfc7252) is an application layer protocol based on RESTful intended to be used in resource constrained internet devices such as M2M or IoT that allows them to communicate interactively over the Internet. [**OMA Lightweight M2M**](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0) (LWM2M) is a resource constrained device management protocol relies on **CoAP**.

 **coap-shepherd** is an implementation of **CoAP** device management Server with Node.js that follows part of **LWM2M** specification to achieve machine network management.
-This library uses the [**IPSO**](http://www.ipso-alliance.org/smart-object-guidelines/) data model, which requires only simple and semantic URI addressing to allocate and query Resources on Client Devices.
-In the following example, these requests is to read the value from a same Resource but with different style of the path.
+This module uses the [**IPSO**](http://www.ipso-alliance.org/smart-object-guidelines/) data model, which requires only simple and semantic URI addressing to allocate and query Resources on Client Devices.
+In the following example, these requests is to read the value from a same Resource with different style of the path.

 ```js
 // path in number style